Register

 Playing Info

-Welcome to the West Pennant Hills Cherrybrook Cricket Club.
-Our Club was established in 1930 and the 2025/26 season will be our 95th.
+Welcome to West Pennant Hills Cherrybrook Cricket Club, established in 1930 and now entering its 96th season in 2026/27.

 The Snumpty-Tina Sheep Station cup